 Buying a pumpkin at the grocery store does not come close to picking the perfect pumpkin right from the field.
 Just outside our great city are many you-pick farms celebrating the fall harvest with corn mazes, hay rides and many varieties of pumpkins, gourds, squash, corn and all your fall favorites.
 Find your favorite Portland pumpkin patches.

 Here’s a list of farms that are a short drive from Portland.
-Hours vary.
-Check the farm’s site before you visit.
+These farms are all open through October 31.

 Portland Pumpkin Patches, Corn Mazes and Hayrides

 Start date: September 3